 As the basil grows, you’ll want to be sure to water the soil NOT the leaves.
 Adding extra moisture to the leaves can lead to fungal diseases and attract pests.

-6. Pruning Your Basil
+6. Pruning and Harvesting Your Basil

 Pruning Thai basil is similar to pruning any other type of basil.
 The biggest difference is that Thai basil tends to have larger leaves.

 Pruning basil helps it grow bushier instead of just being tall – which makes harvesting easier and cuts down on waste (you’re still going to get plenty from what you cut away).
 Regular pruning will also stimulate new growth.